 I laughed long, loud, hard and often, as did my children who were watching it with me.
 I recommend it highly, and I rate it a (very rare) perfect 5 clowns.

 Funny movie quotes from The Fuller Brush Man

-Ann Elliot (Janet Blair): By that the the house had already burnt to the ground.
+Red Jones (Red Skelton): So what if I was late to a fire?
+I saved the house.
+Ann Elliot (Janet Blair): By that time the house had already burnt to the ground.

 Red Jones (Red Skelton): But I saved it; I ve got the ashes at home in a little box.

 Wallick: I bet you told the commissioner off.